new-guy/screeps-os/README.md

 - Favor adjacent room if one exists
 - Update colony room info to include info about the secondary room
+- Builders need to suicide or go somewhere safe when they are done
+- Optionally bigger balancers

 ### Tidy UP pt 2